 Stewardship Week (End of April)

-Stewardship Week is officially celebrated from the last Sunday in April to the first Sunday in May.
+/> Stewardship Week is officially celebrated from the last Sunday in April to the first Sunday in May.
 It is one of the world’s largest conservation-related observances.
 Each year Noble SWCD provides conservation and stewardship field days, programs, workshops and additional outreach efforts throughout their community to educate citizens about the need to care for our resources.
-In 2017 Stewardship Week is from April 30th to May 7th and the theme will be “Healthy Soils are Full of Life”.
+In 2018 Stewardship Week is from April 29th to May 6th and the theme will be “Watersheds Our Water Our Home”.

 Ag School Days (Middle of May)